-4.9 In advance of submitting this Application, Horizon has applied for planning permission under the TCPA from IACC to carry out SP&C works within the

-Wylfa Newydd Development Area.
+4.9 Article 5 ~~In advance of submitting this Application, Horizon has been inserted to provide for the situation where the undertaker may seek to re-apply applied for planning permission for the site preparation and clearance under the TCPA from IACC to carry out SP&C works within the WNDA.
+If that occurred, article 5 would provide a mechanism by Wylfa Newydd Development Area.
 IACC is currently considering this application.
-This will; but if granted this would enable Horizon to commence SP&C works within the Wylfa Newydd Development Area in advance of the Order being granted.
+This will enable Horizon to commence SP&C works within the Wylfa Newydd Development Area in advance of the Order being granted.~~

-4.10 In order to provide flexibility in undertaking the works, Horizon has decided to "twin-track" the SP&C application and so the Order also includes provisions authorising the same SP&C works for which it is hoped planning permission will be granted (identified as Work No. 12 of the authorised development in Schedule 1 of the Order).
-Article 5 therefore contains provisions which manage the relationship, and transition, between the planning permission and the Order in relation to the SP&C works.
-(In the event that the TCPA planning permission is not granted, Horizon will commence the SP&C works under the Order.)
+4.9 In order to provide flexibility in undertaking the works, Horizon has decided to "twin-track" the SP&C application and so the Order also includes provisions authorising the same SP&C works for which the undertaker could implement the it is hoped planning permission but then decide to switch to undertaking site preparation and clearance pursuant to will be granted (identified as Work No.12 of the DCO).

+4.10 authorised development in Schedule 1 of the Order).
+Article 5 therefore contains provisions which manage the relationship, and transition, between the planning permission and Work No.12 the Order in relation to the SPC SP&C works.
+If the undertaker had, and implemented a (In the event that the TCPA planning permission for SPC works but sought to switch to undertaking SPC is not granted, Horizon will commence the SP&C works under the Order, it would.)

 4.11 Schedule 4 (Deemed approval) sets out the draft planning conditions proposed under the TCPA and their corresponding "twin" Schedule 3 Requirement to ensure that there is consistency between these two separate planning instruments.
-Discussions on the draft TCPA planning conditions are still ongoing and will therefore need to be agreed and updated prior to the grant of the Order.
+Discussions on the draft TPCA planning conditions are still ongoing and will therefore need to be required agreed and updated prior to the grant of the Order.

-4.12 In the event that the SP&C works have not been completed pursuant to the site planning permission before the Order is granted, article 5 would enable Horizon to serve notice on IACC informing it that it intends to undertake and complete the SP&C works under the Order, rather than the TCPA planning permission.
-Where Horizon gives notice that it intends to carry out the SP&C works under the Order (Work No.12), Horizon would be required to cease all works under the planning permission and all conditions of the planning permission would become unenforceable.
-Horizon would then be required to start discharging the SP&C Requirements under Schedule 3 (which mirror the obligations under the TCPA planning conditions).
+4.12 4.10 In the event that the SP&C works have not been completed pursuant to the site planning permission before the Order is granted, article 5 would enable Horizon to serve notice on IACC.
+Once informing it that it intends to undertake and complete the SP&C works under the Order, rather than the TCPA planning permission.
+Where Horizon gives notice has been served, the undertaker that it intends to carry out the SP&C works under the Order (Work No.12), Horizon would be required to cease all works under the planning permission and all conditions of the planning permission would become unenforceable (except to the extent that a breach of occurred prior to notice being served by the undertaker).
+The undertaker Horizon would then be required to start discharging under the SPC SP&C Requirements in under Schedule 3. (which mirror the obligations under the TCPA planning conditions).

-4.13 The power to render the planning permission unenforceable through article 5 is provided for under section 120(3), which provides that an Order may make a provision relating to the development for which consent is granted, together with paragraph 11 of Part 1 of Schedule 5 (~~"Schedule 5"~~) of the 2008 Act, which relates to the exclusion of obligations or liability in respect of acts or omissions.
+4.13 4.11 The power to render the planning permission unenforceable through article 5 is provided for under section 120(3) of the 2008 Act, which provides that an Order may make a provision relating to the development for which consent is granted, together with paragraph 11 of Part 1 of Schedule 5 ("Schedule 5") of the 2008 Act, which relates to the exclusion of obligations or liability in respect of acts or omissions.
+However, as noted in paragraph 1.14.10, article 5(2)(b) provides that site preparation conditions will be enforceable to the extent that any breach occurred prior to notice being served.